 Red Tide Decimates Tampa Bay Marinelife, Surfrider Suncoast Demands Change

 The scenes along Tampa Bay are shocking, tear-inducing and toxic to breathe into one's lungs.
-In just the past week, crews have cleared away more than 900 tons of dead fish, and officials say their work is far from over.
-On Saturday, July 17th, the Surfrider Foundation’s Suncoast Chapter and the Sierra Club joined forces to “rally against the red tide,” they’re asking Florida Governor, Ron DeSantis to declare a State of emergency in Tampa Bay and to work alongside them to enact statewide legislation that will help put an end to the death and destruction our marine ecosystems have grappled against since the historic tides and algal blooms began in 2017.
+In just the past week, crews have cleared away more than 900 tons of dead fish and officials say their work is far from over.
+On Saturday, July 17th, the Surfrider Foundation’s Suncoast Chapter and the Sierra Club joined forces to “rally against the red tide.”
+They’re asking the Florida Governor, Ron DeSantis, to declare a State of Emergency in Tampa Bay and to work alongside them to enact statewide legislation that will help put an end to the death and destruction our marine ecosystems have grappled against since the historic tides and algal blooms began in 2017.

-The rally was a massive success, over a dozen elected officials came out to support Surfrider’s clean water initiatives and demand change on the State level, now Surfrider will work to engage the Governor's office to ask for more to be done, but the public needs to hold the line and keep the pressure coming.
-Get involved, join Surfrider and if you’re in the Tampa / St. Pete area, reach out to our Suncoast Chapter leaders, they’re holding rallies, writing letters, and campaigning for change.
+The rally was a massive success and over a dozen elected officials came out to support Surfrider’s clean water initiatives and demand change at the state level.
+Now, Surfrider will work to engage the Governor's office to ask for more to be done, but the public needs to hold the line and keep the pressure coming.
+Get involved, join Surfrider and if you’re in the Tampa / St. Pete area, reach out to our Suncoast Chapter leaders as they’re holding rallies, writing letters and campaigning for change.